GalvanizeOpenSource/stats-shortcourse/docs/_sources/probability-concepts.rst.txt

 `<https://www.programiz.com/python-programming/set>`_

-If you want more about sets and set operations in general then check out the Khan academy video series on sets, see:
+If you want to know more about sets and set operations in general then check out the Khan academy video series on sets, see:

 `<https://www.khanacademy.org/math/statistics-probability/probability-library/basic-set-ops/v/intersection-and-union-of-sets>`_